simonlabcode/bam2bakR/README.md

 ## Check out [bam2bakR's website](https://tl-snakemake.readthedocs.io/en/latest/) for revamped and extended documentation!

 ## bam2bakR now includes optional fastq2bakR functionality.
 That is, you can now provide fastq files as input and adapter trimming + alignment will be performed.
-Documentation for fastq2bakR is present at the end of the README
+Documentation for fastq2bakR is present at the end of the README and on the bam2bakR website.

 This is a Snakemake implementation of the [TimeLapse pipeline](https://bitbucket.org/mattsimon9/timelapse_pipeline/src/master/) developed by the [Simon lab](https://simonlab.yale.edu/) at Yale.
 The contributors to the original pipeline are Matthew Simon, Jeremy Schofield, Martin Machyna, Lea Kiefer, and Joshua Zimmer.
 The original TimeLapse pipeline was developed to process fastq files from TimeLapse-seq (or similar methods, e.g., SLAM-seq, TUC-seq, etc.), map them to a reference genome, and T-to-C or G-to-A mutations in mapped reads. bam2bakR currently includes the basic TimeLapse pipeline functionality downstream of alignment.
 Thus, the input to bam2bakR is a set of .bam or .fastq files and the output is a cB.csv file, which as described on the TimeLapse pipeline bitbucket, contains the following columns by default:
 * XF - Mature feature: ENSEMBL ID if the read mapped solely to exonic parts of a feature